DevExpress/testcafe/docs/articles/documentation/recipes/debug-in-visual-studio-code.md

 where `x.y.z` is the TestCafe version you use.

-Then you need to install TestCafe locally in the tests directory.
+Then you need to install TestCafe locally in the test directory.

 ```sh
 npm install